Man, Leo's going to get piss— what? You kicked his ass? Never mind.

 - Though considering how the Zero Point Energy Field Manipulator has apparently become Gordon's new Weapon of Choice, this could also possibly be considered a very rare inanimate version of Take Up My Sword.

-- Gordon's signature crowbar was never really one-of-a-kind, so he might obtain a new one in Episode 3 or Half-Life 3.
+- Gordon's signature crowbar was never really one-of-a-kind anyway - he went through two in the first game alone - so he's very likely to obtain a new one in Episode 3 or Half-Life 3, assuming one of them ever comes out.

 - In the GBA game Summon Night: Swordcraft Story and its sequel you can win boss battles either by reducing the boss' health to 0 or by destroying their weapon (this is done by blocking the boss' attacks, reducing both yours and his weapon durability).
 The cool thing is: when you destroy a boss weapon, you gain the ability to craft it.
 Those weapons are much stronger than any other weapon the hero has at that moment.